 “I’ll be fine.”

 Ferro sighed, but she was also smiling.
 “If you say so.
-All set?”
+Um, are you all set?”

 Ferro took a deep breath.
-“Alright.
+“Yeah.
 I trust you.”

 “Good.
 Don’t be so nervous.”